montrealelixir/playbook/guides/video_production/README.md

 In the preview pane, locate the vertical handles (small circle in the middle).
 Click on it and drag to resize the video.
 Make the border snap with the presenter's clip.

 The next step is to drag the presenter's video on the timeline so that both clips are synced.
 This can be a bit tedious.
 The frame should include a small portion of the projection screen at the right (or left).
-The presentation most likely has a change in the background color.
+The presentation most likely has a change in the background colour.
 Locate that moment in the first few seconds of the presenter's clip.
 In the Video page, click on "+ Action" just to create a visual indicator on the clip in the timeline.
 Now click on the HDMI clip, and locate that same moment in the timeline.
 When you find it, drag the presenter's video left or right to have the video action aligned.
 Tweak the position of each clip.

 Then you can split the HDMI clip and remove the "overflow".